This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to Visit All 50 States: State by State

 When you visit New York, you’re going to want to see New York City because it’s the greatest city in the world.
 But get out of the Big Apple, at least for a day trip.
-It’s amazing how beautiful the nature in the rest of the state is.
+It’s amazing how beautiful nature in the rest of the state is.

 You absolutely cannot visit Louisiana without seeing New Orleans.
 I mean, I’m sure Shreveport is nice, but do New Orleans first.
 It’s got the best food, the best music, and the best silver-painted mimes in all the United States.
+Go listen to a classic NOLA musician like Aaron Neville to get yourself in the mood.

 My favorite time of year to visit Louisiana is December because the restaurants go crazy preparing lavish Reveillon dinners, but you don’t have the nutso crowds for Mardi Gras.
 Also it’s an easy December/early January trip to pair with our next state…

 In Texas, the two best cities are Austin and San Antonio.
 At least, they’re the two best cities for a non-driver like me.
 There’s even a convenient train that connects San Antonio and Austin.
 You can easily visit both Austin and San Antonio in one week-long trip, with a nice detour in the beautiful Texas Hill Country in between.
+Get ready with this shirt that has the greatest Texas slogan the world has ever known on it.

 December and January might not give the best weather in Texas, but a lot of people get time off in late December and early January, so Texas is a good choice in the US for this time of year.
 The San Antonio Riverwalk goes all out with Christmas Lights.
 And I was sure glad to be in Austin for New Year’s 2016 because we celebrated with a rock concert/midnight barbecue, and that is the most Austin celebration ever.